 The Fitness Flyer exercise equipment is extremely bare bones.
 There is no interactive programming, heart rate monitoring, calories burned display or any of the other perks that many people come to expect from aerobic equipment.
 The machine is meant to be inexpensive and take up little space; if you want or need readouts, it will not provide it.

-Regardless of whether you are looking for strength training or aerobic workouts, a Fitness Flyer exercise machine does have its place in home gym equipment.
+Regardless of whether you are looking for strength training or aerobic workouts, a Fitness Flyer - or similar - exercise machine does have its place in home gym equipment.
+This type of equipment is a low-cost, compact option that will help challenge your cardiovascular endurance and overall body stability.